 This 0.29 hectare Brownfield site lies within the settlement of Dowlais.
 The site is in the ownership of a Registered Social Landlord (RSL) - Merthyr Tydfil Housing Association.
-Given the site's location, size and proposed use, it would contribute to the aims and objectives of the plan and is consistent with the Plan's Spatial Strategy.
+Given the site's location, size and proposed use, its development would contribute to the aims and objectives of the plan consistent the Plan's Spatial Strategy.